This is a guest post about the Thailand Piercing Festival. It was originally published in 2018 and has been updated since.

 Blood was dripping down his chin onto the ground, and I tried desperately (Yet unsuccessfully) to avert my eyes from the increasingly large gape the chain left in his face.

 Sitting majestically at the peak of the steep stairs, serene and ethereal looking in the predawn mist of morning was an ancient Chinese Temple.
 The colorful building was surrounded, filled, overflowing with praying and chanting men and women preparing, or preparing others, to pierce their faces and give thanks to the emperor gods.

-It was the fourth day of The Vegetarian Festival in Phuket Town, Thailand.
+It was the fourth day of The Vegetarian Festival in Phuket Town, Thailand – also known as the Thailand Piercing Festival.
 And as you may have already inferred, Thailand’s Veg-fest is not a meat-abhorring, food-loving, happy-go-lucky celebration.
 The exotic tradition practiced primarily by the culturally Chinese communities in Thailand is something of a far, far different nature.

 Occurring during the ninth lunar month of each year (Typically sometime in October), it is celebrated to honor the ancestors who overcame an infectious disease that nearly wiped out their community and to praise the gods who saved them.

 The name of this Phuket festival originates from the practice of refraining from meat during the nine-day ceremony.
 The community of believers further participates by abstaining from sex, drugs, and alcohol, as well as wearing only white and attending the daily self-mutilation and ceremonial barefoot walk from temple to temple by the Ma Song.